tenderlove/article/nokogiri.markdown

     h3.r

 There is a subtle difference between the two previous examples.
-The first one must be an *exact match* where the second one says "the class attribute must contain the value r".
-That means only the CSS selector will match a tag like
+The selector `h3[@class = "r"]` must be an *exact match*.
+The class value must exactly equal the string `r`.
+Where as, the selector `h3.r` means "the class attribute must contain the value r".
+That means `h3.r` will match the following tag, but `h3[@class = "r"]` will not:
-this:

     <h3 class="r foo">Hi!</h3>